marianesfg/windows-uwp.pt-br/windows-apps-src/design/basics/commanding-basics.md

 When designing a command interface, the most important decision is choosing what a user can do.
 To plan the right type of interactions, focus on your app - consider the user experiences you want to enable, and what steps users will need to take.
 Once you decide what you want users to accomplish, then you can provide them the tools to do so.
 -->

-## <a name="choose-the-right-command-elements"></a>Escolha os elementos de comando correto
+## <a name="choose-the-right-command-elements"></a>Escolha os elementos de comando corretos

-Usar os elementos certos em uma interface de comando pode fazer a diferença entre um aplicativo intuitivo e fácil de usar e um aplicativo difícil, confuso.
-Um conjunto abrangente de elementos de comando estão disponíveis na plataforma Universal do Windows (UWP).
-Aqui está uma lista de alguns dos elementos de comando mais comuns do UWP.
+Usando os elementos à direita em uma interface de comando pode fazer a diferença entre um aplicativo intuitivo, fácil de usar e um aplicativo difícil, confuso.
+Um conjunto abrangente de elementos de comando estão disponíveis no Universal Windows Platform (UWP).
+Aqui está uma lista de alguns dos elementos mais comuns de comando do UWP.

 :::row:::
     :::column:::